mouaadaassou/localstack-in-action/README.md

 ## Introduction:
-Provisioning AWS resources for your applications/organisation can be complex - Creating the AWS infrastructures (SQS, SNS, Lambda, S3, ...) with a fine grained permissions model - and then try to integrate your infrastructure with your applications will take time until you test to ensure the whole flow is working as expected ...
+Provisioning AWS resources for your applications/organisation can be complex - Creating the AWS infrastructures (SQS, SNS, Lambda, S3, ...) with a fine grained permissions model - and then try to integrate your infrastructure with your applications will take time until you test it to ensure the whole flow is working as expected ...

+In This article, we will introduce you Localstack, a cloud service emulator that runs in a single container on your laptop or in your CI environment.
+With LocalStack, you can run your AWS applications or Lambdas entirely on your local machine without connecting to a remote cloud provider

 ### PreRequisite:
-* Docker installed
+* Docker installed.
-* Docker-compose binary
+* Docker-compose binary.
+* AWS CLI.

 ### Starting And Managing Localstack:
 You can set up localstack in different ways - install its binary script that starts a docker container,